Jim Carrey's picture of Mussolini's demise sparks Twitter tirade from dictator's granddaughter

 Mussolini, however, continued to attack Carrey on Twitter by suggesting he draw inspiration from the dark pages of American history by depicting mushroom clouds, African-Americans being tied to whipping posts, Rosa Parks and "whites only" signs on buses.

 Carrey did not take the bait (or return a tweet from NBC News seeking comment).
-But by Monday morning 93,000 people had liked Carrey’s picture.
+But by Monday afternoon over 100,000 people had liked Carrey’s picture.

 Meanwhile dozens of pro-Carrey people had posted on Mussolini’s thread photographs of U.S. soldiers who fought the Fascist forces in Italy, including one who said his grandfather witnessed the dictator’s body being strung up and said the photos in his family's possession “look A LOT like Jim’s illustration here.”